Ahoy there! This is Mrs Physics boating in the Scottish waters to bring you information for your BGE Science Courses.

 Obviously in Scotland we are travelling slower than that?
 Why?
 Amazing!

-The second Physics topic in S1 will be a practical based research topic on ENERGY and SOUND.
+The first Physics topic in S1 will be a practical based research topic on ENERGY and SOUND.

 Here is a joke about sound.